 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-The Carolina Hurricanes take the ice for Game 2 of the Stanley Cup Semifinals Saturday against the Florida Panthers, starting at 8:00 PM ET on TNT.
-The Panthers lead 1-0 in the series.
-Oddsmakers favor the Hurricanes in this matchup, with -145 moneyline odds against the Panthers (+125).
+The Carolina Hurricanes host the Florida Panthers for Game 2 of the Stanley Cup Semifinals at PNC Arena on Saturday, May 20, starting at 8:00 PM ET on TNT.
+The Panthers are up 1-0 in the series.
+The Panthers have +130 odds on the moneyline against the favored Hurricanes (-150).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!